44 Gorgeous Grey Gemstones & Crystals with Photos

 close up of gray agate

 Grey agate is a variety of chalcedony with a soothing, soft grey colour.
 It often features intricate banding patterns and can be found in various locations worldwide.
+Known for its deep-seated grounding energy, grey agate is believed to impart courage, endurance, and focus.
 Historically, grey agate has been used as a protective stone, believed to ward off negative energies.

 2. Grey Apatite